-Introducing a New Kitten
+Cat Behavior Explained: Introducing a New Kitten into the Home

 In this article, I cover tips for introducing cats, such as how to handle feeding schedules and playtime.
 Besides this, I share some anecdotal advice based on my own experience introducing a kitten to an adult cat.
+Be sure to sign up for my Cat Mom Life newsletter here for more great cat care guides and tips for giving your furbaby their best life!

 Whether you’re adopting your first cat or adding to your clowder,